Justin McBride: Contestant career

-In 2001, McBride stepped up his game and won 5 events that year, putting himself into a three-man race for the PBR World Championship title against Adriano Moraes and Ty Murray.
-Unfortunately for McBride, he faltered at the finals (as did Murray) and the Brazilian, Moraes, ended up winning his second world title that year.
+In 2001, McBride stepped up his game and won five events that year, putting himself into a three-man race for the PBR world championship title against Adriano Moraes and Ty Murray.
+Unfortunately for McBride, he faltered at the World Finals (as did Murray) and the Brazilian, Moraes, ended up winning his second world title that year.
 McBride finished third in the world that year, winning $302,217 for his efforts.

-In 2002, McBride did not get to match the success he had in 2001, but he still won the Bud Light Cup event in Nashville, Tennessee and finished fifth in the world overall that year.
+In 2002, McBride did not get to match the success he had in 2001, but he still won the BLC event in Nashville, Tennessee, and finished fifth in the world overall that year.
 He made $181,546 that year.

 2003 saw a whole new Justin McBride.
-He put himself into a tight two-man race between himself and Chris Shivers for the world title that year, winning two Built Ford Tough Series events in the process (Anaheim, California and St. Louis, Missouri).
-McBride was in the lead for the world title going into the Grand Rapids, Michigan Built Ford Tough series, but unfortunately, disaster struck.
+He put himself into a tight two-man race between himself and Chris Shivers for the world title that year, winning two Built Ford Tough Series (BFTS) events in the process (Anaheim, California, and St. Louis, Missouri).
+McBride was in the lead for the world title going into the Built Ford Tough Series event in Grand Rapids, Michigan, but unfortunately, disaster struck.
 He was stepped on by a bull named Mission Pack in the short-go of that event, breaking two ribs and puncturing a lung.
-Many thought McBride would not make it to the finals, but he did go.
-He won the first go-round and very nearly took the title away from Shivers, but when McBride bucked off of Mossy Oak Mudslinger in the short-go of the finals, Shivers was awarded the PBR World title and the first ever million-dollar bonus that was awarded to a world champion.
-McBride finished 2nd overall in 2003 with $281,606 in earnings.
+Many thought McBride would not make it to the World Finals, but he did go.
+He won the first go-round and very nearly took the title away from Shivers, but when McBride bucked off of Mossy Oak Mudslinger in the short-go of the Finals, Shivers was awarded the PBR world title and the first ever million-dollar bonus that was awarded to a world champion.
+McBride finished second overall in 2003 with $281,606 in earnings.

-In 2004, McBride picked up where he left off and won 4 events that year.
+In 2004, McBride picked up where he left off and won four events that year.
 His main rivals for the world title that year were Adriano Moraes and Mike Lee.
-He stayed in 2nd place for most of the year, but due to a new points system implemented for the Finals that year, it would be possible for him to catch the leader (who at that point was Adriano, who had a 1,800-point lead heading into the finals).
-However, for the second year in a row, disaster struck again for McBride in Grand Rapids.
+He stayed in second place for most of the year, but due to a new points system implemented for the Finals that year, it would be possible for him to catch the leader (who at that point was Moraes, who had a 1,800-point lead heading into the Finals).
+However, for the second year in a row, disaster struck for McBride in Grand Rapids.
 This time, in that event's Mossy Oak Shootout, the bull named Lefty stepped on his right ankle as he was bucked off, breaking it.
-McBride would need surgery and again, people thought he would not make it to the finals.
+McBride would need surgery and again, people thought he would not make it to the World Finals.
 He did, three weeks later, and turned in some heroic performances early on.
-Unfortunately, he bucked off his last few bulls and ended up 4th in the world overall that year.
+Unfortunately, he bucked off his last few bulls and ended up fourth overall in the world that year.
 He made $303,928 in 2004.
 Lee would go on to win the PBR world championship that year in a historic come-from-behind performance.